mr-ansar/layer-cake/doc/source/switching-to-multiprocessing.rst

 **************************************

 The final implementation of multiprocessing is a reasonably difficult example of process orchestration.
 There may be hundreds of processes in the worker spool that must be managed at all times.
+Worker processes may terminate and require restarts, or a full teardown of the server process and all its workers may suddenly be required at any moment.
 A significant challenge if assigned the task of developing such a process from scratch.

 The final act of process orchestration is to terminate cleanly.
 This involves the managed teardown of all platform resources such as processes and network ports.
 When any layer cake process is terminated (e.g. a control-c) there is a phase of